dleufer/precourse-final-project/lodash/isObjectLike.md

 # [isObjectLike](https://github.com/lodash/lodash/blob/master/isObjectLike.js)

 Write the purpose here:
 * Why does this code exist?
 * What does it allow a user to do?
 * This will look something like: A user can ...
 * This shouldn't be very long

+This function allows a developer to check if something is 'object-like.'
+It doesn't check if something conforms to the strict definition of an object in JS.

 _function name_: Function
 * Args: (how many args does this function take?)